angrybacon/doomsday-wiki/markdown/chapters/appendices/faq.md

 ## What is the _best_ Doomsday archetype?
 Of that archetype what are the _best_ colours to run?

-Doomsday has the most proven results of the archetypes listed above with performances that outnumbers TCDeck numbers of the previous 10 years preceeding it for all archetypes (excluding 5-0 publications).
+Doomsday has the most proven results of the archetypes listed above with performances that outnumbers TCDeck numbers of the previous 10 years preceding it for all archetypes (excluding 5-0 publications).

 Within Doomsday there is no definitive _best_ colour configuration to run.
 Success has been had with straight {U}{B}, {U}{B}{W}, {U}{B}{R}, {U}{B}{G} and
-even {U}{B}{R}{G} across the years with most decks having an almost entirely {U}{B} main deck configuration.
+even {U}{B}{R}{G} across the years with most decks having an almost entirely {U}{B} maindeck configuration.
 The tools that are effective and provided by each colour depend on the meta at the time and the pilot's preferences in deck building.

 ## What list should I start on?
 What is the _best_ list to play?